INTRODUCTION

 The other six disciples did not leave the boat or the net with abundant fish.
 They had to drag the net with the fish on the boat to the shore.

-Though Jesus prepared the food for them, he allowed them to add the fruit of their labor as a part of their meal.
-There is satisfaction in consuming the result of one’s own labor than enjoying food others provide.
+Though Jesus prepared the food for them, he allowed them to add the fruit of their labour as a part of their meal.
+There is satisfaction in consuming the result of one’s labour than enjoying food others provide.

 Though Jesus asked the disciples to bring some fish from their catch, Simon Peter volunteered to get fish from the boat for cooking.
 That also shows Peter’s rapid action and leadership.
 Seeing the Risen Lord excited him.
 The other disciples might have helped him.
 John, who was an eyewitness to this, gives importance to the leadership role of Peter.